joseph-cv/joseph-cv/README.md

-- 👋 Hi, I’m @joseph-cv
 - 👀 I’m interested in exploring new horizons
-- 🌱 I’m currently learning c++
+- 🌱 I’m learning how to efficeintly process video
-- 💞️ I’m looking to collaborate on IA projects
+- 💞️ I'd like to collaborate on IA projects
-- 📫 How to reach me ...